Sustainable Agriculture Facilitator

 Jamaica is a bilingual country.
 English (Standard Jamaican English) is the official language, however there is also a Creole known as the Jamaican Patwa which is the language spoken throughout Jamaica, especially in rural areas.
 While a few Jamaicans, especially those living in urban areas, move easily between Jamaican Patwa and English, the majority speak neither of these in their pure forms.
 The language and cultural training presented throughout the 27 month training continuum will help prepare you to speak and understand Jamaican Patwa and culture.
 This is crucial in order to facilitate smooth and successful integration into your community.
 All Trainees will be required to demonstrate a certain level of language proficiency (assessed through the Language Proficiency Interview) in order to successfully complete training.

-Most Volunteers have indoor plumbing with either running water or catchment rainwater.
+Most Volunteers have indoor plumbing with either running water or rainwater catchment.
 There is rarely hot water and bathing with cold water is the norm.
 Water supplies can be intermittent and scarce during severe drought periods so be prepared to practice water conservation, including taking bucket baths.
 Laundry is often washed by hand in a sink or a washtub or even in a river.
 Electricity is present island wide, except in very remote areas.
 There is some disparity between the amenities that each Volunteer will have with their assigned host families, however all Volunteers will have access to basic amenities, including a stove and refrigerator.
 Due to scarcity and high prices, conservation of electricity and water is critical while living with Jamaican host families.

 Learn more about the Volunteer experience in Jamaica: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.